rolic-hub/moralis-x-filecoin-frontend/README.md

 # what is our project about?
- Our project aims to solve the issue of trust, transparency in the isssuance of funds for charity, fundraising, donations etc. users can create a cause which they need money to be raised for, and so as to discourage unnecessary causes each cause created by a user has to be voted on, the voting is open and can be done by anyone but each wallet can only vote for a cause once, once a cause has been approved the `chainlink keepers` update the state of the cause and it is listed, once listed donations can be made to the cause, users can chat with the organizers using `Xmtp messaging feature`
+ Our project aims to solve the issue of trust, transparency in the isssuance of funds for charity, fundraising, donations etc. users can create a cause which they need money to be raised for by filling the details of the cause which are stored on ipfs using `web3.storage`, and so as to discourage unnecessary causes each cause created by a user has to be voted on, the voting is open and can be done by anyone but each wallet can only vote for a cause once, once a cause has been approved the `chainlink keepers` update the state of the cause and it is listed, once listed donations can be made to the cause, users can chat with the organizers using `Xmtp messaging feature` anyone who donates to the cause gets a soul-bound nft made using `NFT.storage` an